 What makes SIPs strong also makes the prefab walls and roof panels more energy-efficient than conventional-built homes that use studs.
 SIPs seal tightly, keeping out drafts and making Mighty Small Homes house kits 2-3 times more energy efficient than traditionally built homes–which can save owners up to 60% on energy costs.

-The U.S. Army Corps of Engineers tested the use of structural insulated panels for forward operations, finding that SIPs perform significantly better than wood-frame structures, huts, or tents.
+The U.S. Army Corps of Engineers tested the use of structural insulated panels.
+External Link.
+Opens in new window. for forward operations, finding that SIPs perform significantly better than wood-frame structures, huts, or tents.

 Myth #6 | Small homes have limited options for decorating.